 Why Do You Need A DIY Dumbbell Rack Anyways?

 Sure, you don’t NEED one.
 It’s a fun project that’s doable for most people, and it’s functional.
-If you’re not at all tired of keeping your dumbbells in a weird disorganized pile on the floor, that’s fine!
+If you’re not at all tired of keeping your dumbbells in a weird disorganized pile on the floor, or perhaps you have a set like the BWSS adjustable dumbbells, that’s fine!
 You sound like you don’t need a DIY dumbbell rack.
 Why are you reading this?

 For those of us that appreciate a small amount of organization in our home gyms, a DIY dumbbell rack will organize your gym, give you a project to work on, and get your weights up off the floor for easier racking/unracking.